eoinkelly/ember-runloop-handbook/README.md

 11. click
 12. doubleClick
 13. mouseMove
-14. focusIn
-15. focusOut
-16. mouseEnter
+14. mouseEnter
-17. mouseLeave
+15. mouseLeave
-18. submit
+16. submit
-19. change
+17. change
-20. focusIn
+18. focusIn
-21. focusOut
+19. focusOut
-22. input
+20. input
-23. dragStart
+21. dragStart
-24. drag
+22. drag
-25. dragEnter
+23. dragEnter
-26. dragLeave
+24. dragLeave
-27. dragOver
+25. dragOver
-28. dragEnd
+26. dragEnd
-29. drop
+27. drop

-These are 29 the entry points into our code.
+These are the entry points into our code.
 Whenever Ember code runs after the setup phase, it is in response to an event from this list.

 ## How ember listens for events